tliron/commonlog/README.md

 }
 ```

-Backends may also have their own (non-portable) configuration APIs.
+Backends may also have their own (non-common) configuration APIs related to their specific
+features.

 You can set the max level (verbosity) using either the global API or a logger.
 For
 example, here is a way to make all logging verbose by default, except for one name: